raspiblitz/raspiblitz/README.md

 ##### StaticChannel/Emergency-Backup per SCP/SSH to other server

-See [SCP Backup Target](README.md#b-scp-backup-target) for details on how to setup static channel backups using SCP.
+See [SFTP Backup Target](README.md#b-sftp-backup-target) for details on how to setup static channel backups using SCP.

 ##### CORE LIGHTNING NODE